toydotgame/toydotgame.net/v6-dev/formatting.md

 mathjax:   true       # Download MathJax when loading the page?
 published: true       # Build in production?
 aero-icon: # Path to image for icon in the article "window" title
+banner:    # Path to image for page title background/embed image
 ```
 Then just start typing away!